 To see the file size of each asset simply press on the pie chart.

-To see how much each image asset weigh after it has been uploaded to BannerFlow either right-click on the image in the Media Library or hover your mouse and click on the wrench.
+To see how much each image asset weigh after it has been uploaded to BannerFlow either right-click on the image in the Media Library or hover your mouse and click on the green wrench.
 From this edit asset view you can also replace the image after you optimized it yourself.

 Optimizing and compressing

 You can easily optimize your image assets with several free online services but optimizing them in image raster graphics editors such as Adobe Photoshop or GIMP is also an option.
 Down below are some links to a few of our favorite online services:

 - http://optimizilla.com/ - For JPG and PNG, allows you to set the percentage of compression